Natural Building Internship

 Student Interns are responsible for their transportation to and from the worksite.

 Student Interns must be able to lift at least 30 pounds, work outdoors in variable weather, maintain a good attitude and be willing to get dirty!

 Fees and Compensation

 We are unique among natural building organizations in that we offer internship programs free of cost to student interns who complete the semester in full.
-In addition student interns receive a food stipend of $200 per month.
+In addition, student interns receive food stipends each month.